ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 When you uninstall Veeam v11, the stand-alone license instance is not deleted.
 You must delete it separately to avoid being charged for the stand-alone license.

-You might want to consider this when you plan to upgrade your Veeam usage.
+Consider the following when you plan to upgrade your Veeam usage.
 You might be charged for licenses for Veeam 9.5, which is deprecated, and for Veeam 11.
 Therefore, you might decide to order a new license for your Veeam installation toward the end of a month, so you aren’t charged for both licenses for most of the month.

 If you have an existing Veeam v9.5u4b installation that comes with a license and you want more coverage, you can keep your license that came with the installation and order a new license to upgrade usage.
 Later, if you delete Veeam v9.5u4b, you must delete separately any stand-alone licenses that you ordered.
 Otherwise, you continue to be charged for them.